harshitha2303/OOADJ_BankManagement/README.md

-OOAD MINI PROJECT
-BANK MANAGEMENT SYSTEM
+# BANK MANAGEMENT SYSTEM #

+A bank management application

+- [X] Creates a new user
-A bank management application which creats a new user, holds records of the accounts, Updates to a loan user, and deletes the user if action is performed.
+- [X] Holds records of the accounts
+- [X] Updates to a loan user
+- [X] Deletes the user if action is performed.

 Used Springboot(MVC framework),MySQL and design patterns.